$G$-torsors on perfectoid spaces: G -torsors for rigid groups G on adic spaces

-\begin{Remark} While it may be true for an adic space $X$ that geometric $G$-torsor on $X_{\et}$ are represented by adic spaces, it is definitely not the case that geometric $G$-torsors on $X_{v}$ are always represented by adic spaces.
+\item While it may be true for an adic space $X$ that geometric $G$-torsors on $X_{\et}$ are represented by adic spaces, it is definitely not the case that geometric $G$-torsors on $X_{v}$ are always represented by adic spaces.
 However, we will see in \cref{c:G-torsor-is-diamond} that they are still always diamonds, which is not immediately obvious from the definition.
-In particular, one gets an equivalent definition if one takes $E\to X$ to be a morphism of diamonds. \end{Remark}
+In particular, when $X$ is a locally spatial diamond and $\tau=v$, one gets an equivalent definition if one takes $E\to X$ to be a morphism of diamonds instead of $v$-sheaves. \end{enumerate} \end{Remark}